-Hospice care is comfort care for patients who are diagnosed with life-limiting illnesses including but not limited to cardiac disease, dementia, cancer, kidney disease, neurological or pulmonary disease.
+Hospice care is comfort care for clients who are diagnosed with life-limiting illnesses including but not limited to cardiac disease, dementia, cancer, kidney disease, neurological or pulmonary disease.

 There are many misconceptions and myths concerning hospice and when it should or can be initiated and what it provides the client and the family.

 Hospice care provides medical services, emotional support, and spiritual resources for people who are in the last stages of a serious illness.
 Hospice is NOT only for people in their last days of life.
 Hospice care is appropriate for people who have a limited prognosis of 12 months or less (6 months for Medicare eligibility).
 Hospice benefits the client’s family during the illness and offers bereavement support following death.
 Hospice is not the last resort; it focuses on the quality of life, not on the continuation of treatment to prolong life.
 This does not mean giving up hope!
 Hospice is about living life to the fullest and making sure life has grace and meaning.
 Hospice restores dignity during a most difficult time.

 Hospice services include:

 - Basic medical care with a focus on pain and symptom control

 - Medical supplies and equipment as needed

 - Counseling and support to assist client and family with psychological, emotional, and spiritual issues

 - Guidance with the normal (but difficult) issues of life completion and closure

 - A break (respite care) for caregivers and family